arrlancore/markzen/README.md

 - [x] impement default open features
 - [x] a simple note, show note icon on new tab
 - [x] implement global search with Command + Shift + K (⌘+⇧+K) shortcut
+- [x] add omnibox search with smart fuzzy matching (type "mz" + Tab in address bar)
 - [ ] test from fresh data and perform all features
-- [ ] enable tersear and publish it
+- [ ] enable terser and publish it

 MIT